-- Combine the ingredients in a small sauce pan and simmer, stirring occasionally until it is slightly thickened, 10 to 15 minutes
+- Combine the ingredients in a small bowl.
+Cover and refrigerate until used.

 - Prepare an ice bath.

-- Add the shrimp to poach, 4 to 7 minutes depending on the size of the shrimp.
-(It will look noticeably pink)
+- Remove the pan from the heat and add the shrimp to poach, 3 to 5 minutes depending on the size of the shrimp.
+(It will look noticeably pink).